anikash1232/adapter-pattern-library/README.md

 Take a look at the WalkingDirectionsService class.
 This class has the method getWalkingDirections which takes four arguments - a start latitude, start longitude, end latitude, and end longitude.
 The method prints step-by-step directions from the start to the end location as well as the total time and distance of travel.
-Our UNCBuildingAPI has a getDirections method currently with no implementation.
+Our UNCBuildingApi has a getDirections method currently with no implementation.
 We will create an adapter class for WalkingDirectionsService and UNCBuildingApi.
 This class will implement UNCBuildingApi and wrap an instance of WDS.
 Following the conventions of the Adapter design pattern, this class